gasparbelandria/youtube.backbone/README.md

 ### Note:
 * For this plugin does not need to do any special configuration in Google because we're not doing `Sign In` still.
-* To run just download or put `index.html` in the browser, no need `xamp` or `localhost`, only need have Internet connection.
+* To run just download and put `index.html` in the browser, no need `xamp` or `localhost`, only need have Internet connection.

 You can view this here: [Youtube Plugin](http://www.gasparbelandria.com/backbone/youtube.backbone)